CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/2-Monitoring-using-Azure-Monitor-for-AVD.md

    ![ws name.](media/mon8.png)

-1. Once the deployment is successful, **Refresh** the **Check Configuration** page 2-3 times.
+1. Once the deployment is successful, **Refresh** the **Check Configuration** page 2-3 times as it takes some time to load the details.
 You'll be able to see the settings applied to the workspace.

    ![ws name.](media/lab2a-config-ws-result.png)